Vardhan-225/Amoskys/docs/COMPONENT_DETAIL.md

 }
 ```

-This comprehensive component documentation provides the technical depth needed to understand, maintain, and extend every aspect of the InfraSpectre system.
+This comprehensive component documentation provides the technical depth needed to understand, maintain, and extend every aspect of the Amoskys system.